 Given that there is an inherent right to freedom of speech in Ireland if a person claims that a statement against them is defamatory, the person making the defamation claim must know and understand the ways in which they must prove defamation.
 It is also important to understand how a case can be defended by the defendant.
 The best way to do this is to speak with a defamation solicitor who can explain to you, in plain English, just how to go about making a defamation claim.

 In order to prove a statement is defamatory, or even how to prove defamation of character, the person making the claim must be able to show that:

 - The statement made was false

 - The statement was either published or spoken and a third party had read or heard the statement.
 The reason for this is because if nobody read or hears the defamatory statement then it cannot damage a person reputation.
 If the statement was heard or read by one person, it can be assumed that it would also be heard by further parties.

 - The language used, the meaning of the statement could have an adverse effect on a person’s reputation.

 - A specific person can be recognised or identified by reading the statement.
 If the victim is clearly referenced in the defamatory statement then it could have an impact on their reputation.

 Defending a claim

-For the person who is seeking to claim compensation for defamation, it is important they understand how the person they are making the claim against can defend the claim against them.
+For the person who is pursuing a claim of defamation, it is important they understand how the person they are making the claim against can defend the claim against them.
 Defamation Act 2009, sets out particular ways in which a person can defend a defamation claim made against them, which include: